Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

 Fann’s letter alleged that county officials had deleted files from a server and also complained that the county has not turned over forensic images of routers used for the election.

-Maricopa Sheriff Paul Penzone (D) has said that the routers, which are used for all county business, would give the Senate and its contractors access to sensitive law enforcement information and that it would be “mind-numbingly reckless and irresponsible” for the county to turn them over.
+Maricopa County Sheriff Paul Penzone (D) has said that the routers, which are used for all county business, would give the Senate and its contractors access to sensitive law enforcement information and that it would be “mind-numbingly reckless and irresponsible” for the county to turn them over.

 In her letter, Fann said that the contractors had also found instances in which the number of ballots in batches provided by the county did not match the numbers noted on a document that accompanied them.